09 10 Season

-Presented by Studio 180, Stuff Happens played to tremendous critical acclaim and sold-out houses.
+The Canadian premiere, presented by Studio 180 in 2008, played to tremendous critical acclaim and sold-out houses.
 In their year-end highlights, seven prominent writers from the Toronto Star, Globe and Mail, NOW Magazine and National Post listed Stuff Happens among the top theatre productions of 2008.

 Written by David Hare